Rollins College: Admissions

 Rollins' admissions process is "more selective" according to U.S. News & World Report.

 For the class entering Fall 2018, 3,635 freshmen were accepted out of 5,455 applicants, a 66.6% acceptance rate, and 549 enrolled.
 Fall 2018 enrolling students had an average GPA of 3.31; the middle 50% range of SAT scores was 590–680 for reading and writing, and 560–680 for math, while the ACT Composite range was 24–30.
 Women constituted 58.3% of the incoming freshmen class, men 41.7%.

 Rankings

+Rollins College was again named No. 1 in the U.S. News & World Report's 2021 "Best Regional Universities South Rankings".
+The institution was also named "No. 13 overall for Best Value Universities in the South".

-Rollins earned the first overall spot on U.S. News & World Report's 2021 "Best Regional Universities South Rankings."
+Rollins earned the first overall spot on U.S. News & World Report's 2021 "Best Regional Universities South Rankings".
 The college was also named No. 1 for "Best Undergraduate Teaching" and 14th for "Best Value Schools" in the Regional Universities South category.

-According to U.S. News & World Report's 2020 "Best Regional Universities South Rankings," Rollins is ranked first overall in the southern United States out of 136 regional schools whose highest degree is a Master's, first for "Best Undergraduate Teaching", tied for fourth for "Most Innovative Schools", seventh for "Best Value", and tied for 87th in "Top Performers on Social Mobility".
+According to U.S. News & World Report's 2020 "Best Regional Universities South Rankings", Rollins was ranked first overall in the southern United States out of 136 regional universities whose highest degree is a Master's, first for "Best Undergraduate Teaching", tied for fourth for "Most Innovative Schools", seventh for "Best Value", and tied for 87th in "Top Performers on Social Mobility".